Laura Linney: Early life and education

-Linney was born in Manhattan, New York City.
+Linney was born February 5, 1964, in Manhattan, New York City.
 Her mother, Miriam Anderson "Ann" Perse (née Leggett), was a nurse at the Memorial Sloan Kettering Cancer Center, and her father, Romulus Zachariah Linney IV, was a playwright and professor.
-Linney would spend summers with her father in New Hampshire and fell in love with the stage working with the local theatre group beginning at the age of eleven.
+Linney spent summers with her father in New Hampshire and fell in love with the stage, working with the local theatre group beginning at the age of eleven.
 Linney's paternal great-great-grandfather was Republican U.S. Congressman Romulus Zachariah Linney.
 She has a half-sister named Susan from her father's second marriage.

-Linney is a 1982 graduate of Northfield Mount Hermon School, a preparatory school in Massachusetts for which she currently serves as the chair of the Arts Advisory Council.
+Linney is a 1982 graduate of Northfield Mount Hermon School, a preparatory school in Massachusetts (which she serves as the chair of the Arts Advisory Council).
 She then attended Northwestern University before transferring to Brown University, where she studied acting with Jim Barnhill and John Emigh and served on the board of Production Workshop, the university's student theater group.
-During her senior year at Brown, she performed in one of her father's plays as Lady Ada Lovelace in a production of Childe Byron, a drama in which poet Lord Byron mends a taut, distant relationship with his daughter Ada.
+During her senior year at Brown, she performed in one of her father's plays as Lady Ada Lovelace in a production of Childe Byron, a drama in which the poet Lord Byron mends a taut, distant relationship with his daughter Ada.

-Linney graduated from Brown in 1986.
-She went on to study acting at the Juilliard School as a member of Group 19 (1986–90), which also included Jeanne Tripplehorn.
+Linney graduated from Brown in 1986 and went on to study acting at the Juilliard School as a member of Group 19 (1986–90), which also included Jeanne Tripplehorn and Tim Blake Nelson.
 In 2003, Linney received an honorary doctor of fine arts degree from Brown.
 She received an honorary doctor of fine arts degree from Juilliard when she delivered the school's commencement address in 2009.